yeager20001118/A-Unified-Data-Representation-Learning-for-Non-parametric-Two-sample-Testing/README.md

 # A Unified Data Representation Learning for Non-parametric Two-sample Testing

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+This repository is the official implementation of [RL-TST](https://arxiv.org/abs/2030.12345).

 ## Requirements